kanaria69/Mainecoco/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## Why did the chicken get a penalty?
+For fowl play.